1999 Portuguese legislative election: Social Democratic Party

-CDS–PP 1998 leadership election
+CDS – People's Party

 Then CDS leader, Manuel Monteiro, resigned from the leadership after the party's poor results in the 1997 local elections.
 Paulo Portas, which had a tense relationship with Monteiro, announced his candidacy but faced the candidate of the "Monteiro wing", Maria José Nogueira Pinto.
 The congress was very tense, with strong accusations between both candidates, but in the end Paulo Portas was elected as new party leader: